Why do some dogs need a low purine diet?

 What dog foods are low in Purine?

 Although we do not manufacture prescription diets, we are happy to offer advice on other suitable foods, in accordance with any veterinary advice given.
-In fact, some of the foods in the Field & Trial range are naturally low in purine, including Duck & Rice, Light & Senior and Maintenance; many dogs have been shown to thrive on these products!
+In fact, some of the foods in the Field & Trial range are naturally low in purine, including Salmon & Rice, Light & Senior and Maintenance; many dogs have been shown to thrive on these products!
 Therefore, if you would like any advice about our foods, please contact our nutrition team on 01379 384247 and we will be happy to help.

-Duck & Rice
+Salmon & Rice

 Light & Senior